12th september // tokyo story

 Altrincham Little Theatre

-Welcome to our 93rd Season, presenting an eclectic mix of films both classic and new for your enjoyment.
+Welcome to our 96th Season, presenting an eclectic mix of films both classic and new for your enjoyment.
 Our titles include award winners from around the world.
-We are so delighted this season to return to our full programme of films on the Big Screen at the wonderful Little Theatre.
-With this in mind, each month during the season we’ll be recommending a film streamed by BBC iPlayer for members to watch, with notes provided on each film chosen.
+We are delighted this season to show our full programme of films on the Big Screen at the wonderful Little Theatre.

 Our aim is to share a special film experience with you.
 Film notes are available to members for each show, together with occasional introductions by guest speakers.
 We also like to emphasise the social side of the society for those who enjoy friendly discussions in the cosy Little Theatre bar.
 Members can also provide film feedback and vote for films for the next season.